jaypatel-dev-creator/Regression_Model_Comparsion/README.md

 This project demonstrates a complete regression workflow—from data preprocessing to model evaluation—highlighting the strengths of ensemble models over traditional linear approaches.
 XGBoost proves to be a more reliable and accurate model for this dataset.

----

-✅ **This project structure and analysis are suitable for GitHub portfolios and ML interviews.**